elizabeth050594/deposits_forecast_prod/README.md

 Currently, data updates require appending new entries to data/raw/total_household_deposits_monthly_data.csv. **Need to check with stakeholders if they want a more user-friendly update process (e.g., a table or dashboard) or if manual CSV updates are sufficient.

 ## StreamLit
+This currently requires running on VScode on the local machine.